 Seems like every culture has it own spin on fermented cabbage.
-Sauerkraut, kimchee and curtido?
-On a recent trip to Central America we were fascinated by cabbage relish served with the regional pupusas and really almost everything else.
+Sauerkraut, kimchee and, obviously, curtido?
+On a recent trip to Central America we were fascinated by cabbage relish served with regional pupusas.
 Every restaurant and food stall had a slightly different take on the recipe and all were deservedly proud of their results.

-The secret to making it is to brining the cabbage in a solution of one tablespoon salt to every cup of water with a half a cup of vinegar.
-Cover thinly sliced (pelo de bruja) cabbage with brine and leave the mixture on the counter to ferment naturally a few days.
-You can eat it any time, but it will mellow and become more complex over time.
-Do put it in the fridge after a few days though.
+The secret is to brine the cabbage in a solution of one tablespoon salt for every cup of water and half a cup of vinegar.
+Cover thinly sliced (pelo de bruja) cabbage with the mixture and leave on the counter to ferment a few days.
+You can eat it any time, but it will mellow and meld into something more complex over time.
+Do consider putting it in the fridge after a few days though.

-You can add anything you like flavor-wise.
-Thinly sliced onions, carrots and oregano are traditional, garlic is always nice, peppers for heat … Oh right and the type of cabbage is not particularly important, but use red for its eye catching color.
+You can experiment by adding anything you would ordinarily pickle to change the flavor.
+Thinly sliced onions, carrots and oregano are traditional, garlic is always nice, peppers for heat … Oh right and the type of cabbage is not particularly important, but I always use red for its eye catching color.